BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 If you want best wireless microphone for your DSLR, then visit this detailed buying guide by James Mann.

 Miking Vocals & Instruments

-- Hyper-cardioid microphones like the Shure SM58 are typically the best for recording vocals.
+- Hyper-cardioid microphones like the Shure SM58 are typically the best for recording vocal microphones.
 They effectively reduce bleeds, are versatile, and, more importantly, very cost-effective.

 - Typically, using omnidirectional microphones to capture instrument sounds may not get you the best results.
 This is because they can’t distinguish between instrument tunes and noise.

-Buying a room mic is a crucial decision you must make carefully.
+Buying a room microphone is a crucial decision you must make carefully.
 We understand there is quite an array of choices in the market, so we created this article.
 Hopefully, our review of the best room mics for live recording will make your decision making a much smoother process.
-We’ve also thrown a few tips that can help you when you eventually purchase your room mic.
+We’ve also thrown a few tips that can help you when you eventually purchase your room mics.